Blog & News

 Will designation increase the numbers of people coming to Sheep’s Green and the nearby Paradise Local Nature Reserve?

 In the short term, no. We are counting “bathers” this summer, and we qualify for designation.
-(Defra require an average of over 100/ day on the 2 busiest days, and we counted 237 on 10 August and 184 on 19 August, ie an average of over 210)
+(Defra require an average of over 100/ day on the 2 busiest days, and we counted 237 on 10 August and 184 on 19 August and 478 on 10 September)

 We know the water quality on the Cam is very likely to be rated as “poor” which will require the council to put up a sign saying “Bathing is not advised”.
 This will deter rather than encourage swimmers.
 The experience of other river groups, such as at Ilkley in Yorkshire, is that designation has made no difference to numbers.